adinulos/data-analytics-portfolio/README.md

 # Data Science & Analytics Portfolio
-This repository contains projects and visualizations created from the Data Science & Analytics program with UNLV.
+This repository contains projects and visualizations created from the Data Science & Analytics program with UNLV and self learning projects.
+These projects are presented in Jupyter Notebooks

 ## SQL